-CHAPTER 4: ADDRESS SELECTION
+Chapter 4: ADDRESS SELECTION

-The board uses a control block base address, and each port has its own base address.
-Each base address can be selected anywhere within an I/O address range 100-3F8 hex, providing that the address does not overlap with other functions.
+Each port's base address can be selected anywhere within an I/O address range 100-3F8 hex, providing that the address does not overlap with other functions.
 If in doubt, refer to the table below for a list of standard address assignments.
 (The primary and secondary binary synchronous communication ports are supported by the Operating System.)
 The FINDBASE base address locator program provided with your board will assist you to select a base address that will avoid this conflict.